In this article:

 To learn more, please visit the CFPB’s Reverse Mortgage: A Discussion Guide.

-Understanding the difference between a co-borrower and a non-borrowing spouse is essential when deciding how to structure a reverse mortgage.
+Now that you understand the differences between an eligible NBS and non-eligible NBS, let’s talk about co-borrowers.
 A co-borrower is fully a part of the reverse mortgage loan.
 They must, at minimum:

 On the other hand, a non-borrowing spouse is married to the borrower but not on the loan.
 The non-borrowing spouse (whether eligible or ineligible):

-HECM and most proprietary reverse mortgages require applicants to complete a counseling session with a HUD-approved reverse mortgage counselor.
+Keep in mind, the age of the non-borrowing spouse can still impact how much you can borrow.
+HECM and most proprietary reverse mortgages require applicants to complete a session with a HUD-approved reverse mortgage counselor.
 This meeting can help you better understand your options and which format will work best for your situation.

-→ To learn more about eligibility requirements, read Reverse Mortgage Eligibility Requirements
+→ To learn more, read Reverse Mortgage Eligibility Requirements.

 For HECM reverse mortgages, HUD established specific protections for eligible non-borrowing spouses (NBS) designed to help them remain in the home after the borrowing spouse dies.
 These protections were introduced in Mortgagee Letter 2014-07 and later strengthened in 2015 to provide clearer, more consistent standards.